RecordsKeeper/multichain/docs/source/assets.rst

     sendAsset(address, assetname, qty)

     txid = sendAsset(address, assetname, qty)  #sendAsset() function call

-    print txid                  # prints transaction id of the sent asset
+    print txid  #prints transaction id of the sent asset

 It will return the transaction id of the sent asset.

 **3. List all assets on the RecordsKeeper Blockchain**

-retrieveAssets() function is used to list all assets, no of assets, issued quantity and issued transaction id of all the assets on RecordsKeeper Blockchain.
+retrieveAssets() function is used to list all the assets, no of the assets, issued quantity of the assets and issued transaction id of all the assets on the RecordsKeeper Blockchain.

 .. code-block:: python